muceres/muceres/README.md

 <div align="left">

 ## Hello there 👋
+####  I'm Samuel
 <br />

-- I'm a Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
-- I mostly use Javascript/Node JS and I give a lot of importance to practices like functional programming, unit tests and documentation.
-- In my spare time, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.
+I'm a Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
+I mostly use Javascript/Node JS and I give a lot of importance to practices like functional programming, unit tests and documentation.
+In my spare time, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.
 &nbsp;

 If you want to know more about me or just want to chat you can [mail me](mailto:hello@saxjst.com) or check the links below.